-- filename (str, file object) The file to write the image to. - subimage (str) See plot\analyzed\subimage() for parameter info. - delta (bool) Only for use with lin.
-Whether to plot the HU delta or actual values.
+- filename (str, file object) The file to write the image to. - subimage (str) See plot\analyzed\subimage() for parameter info.

 This class should not be called directly.
 It is returned by the results\data() method.
 It is a dataclass under the hood and thus comes with all the dunder magic.